DXsmiley/microlog-client-python/readme.md

 It's currently not set up to be friendly.
 The best option at the moment is just to copy the `microlog.py` file.

+This library relies on the requests library.
+To install it, run `pip install requests` from the terminal.

 ## API

 ### `microlog.start(username, api_token, **kwargs)`